yanCode/yellowstone-grpc-command/readme.md

 # Rust command line for Solana gRPC interface

-This is a Rust client example for Solana using geyser gRPC.
+This is a Rust client for Solana using geyser gRPC.

 ## Unary Commands
    commands that execute then exit after printing response. like `get-version` and `ping`